rchurchley/sfuthesis/README.md

 To get started writing your thesis, just follow the installation instructions above and replace the sample content in `template.tex` with your own!

-### Generating an approval page
+### Generating a signature page for your defence

-When you have finished your thesis, you will need to provide your department's graduate secretary with an approval page for your committee to sign at your defence.
+When you have finished your thesis, you will need to provide your department's graduate secretary with a loose-leaf signature page for your examining committee to sign at your defence.
 To generate this page, recompile your thesis after replacing the line

 ```latex